apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ```

 If all else fails, S3Guard is designed to allow for easy recovery by deleting
-your metadata store data.
+the metadata store data.
 In DynamoDB, this can be accomplished by simply
 deleting the table, and allowing S3Guard to recreate it from scratch.
 Note
 that S3Guard tracks recent changes to file metadata to implement consistency.
 Deleting the metadata store table will simply result in a period of eventual